 In 2020, the average person created roughly 1.7MB of data every second.
 Businesses today have access to more information and data than ever before.
 Digitalisation has allowed modern businesses to draw and store enormous amounts of data across a range of digital platforms… but how many of them are actually using that data to their advantage?

-The buzz and interest around data science has led many to agree that data is worth its weight in gold.
-However, we’d argue that without interpretation and actionable insights, data is nothing more but numbers and huge files.
+The buzz and interest around data science have led many to agree that data is worth its weight in gold.
+However, we’d argue that without interpretation and actionable insights, data is nothing more than numbers and huge files.
 How can businesses make sense of the data they have, and better still, use it to spot opportunities that keep them ahead of the competition?

 The best way to unlock the business value behind your data is with proper data science.
 Here are some of the core reasons why your business needs data science to thrive and grow, and why your competitors might already be looking into it.

 You can understand your customers better than ever before

 Gaining and retaining customers lies at the core of a healthy and successful business, no matter the industry.
 Having a clear understanding of who your ideal customer is, and how they operate, is essential to growing your customer base.
 However, it’s essential that understanding your customer is backed by hard facts, not just intuition.
 Data science lets you take your customer insights one step further, providing ways to combine information across interactions and transactions to help you understand who your customers actually are and how they behave.
 Often in ways you might never have recognised before.

 As you start to understand who your customers are and how they behave, you can use that knowledge to shape your offering to cater to your audience better than ever.

 It helps you make better products and services